How to Hold a Debate in an English Class

-1. T or SS choose a contentious statement that they want to discuss.
+1. T (teacher) or SS (students) choose a contentious statement that they want to discuss.
 It could be linked to a topic and/or part of a syllabus.

 2. The class splits into two teams.
 One team will agree with the statement and the other will disagree.
 It does not matter whether individual SS are on the team that they personally agree with.
 In fact, it would create a better opportunity for practice if students who disagreed with the statement in real life had to argue in favour of it, and vice versa.
 One SS could be designated neutral, unless T wishes to take on this role.
 They will act as the arbitrator.